teracyhq/blog/source/_posts/2017-03-22-how-to-develop-angular-2-applications-easily-with-docker-angular-cli-and-angular-boilerplate.markdown

 By looking into the `angular-boilerplate` or `angular-hello-world`, you can see the following best
 practices:

-- we should build the production Docker image for production deployment
+- We should build the production Docker image for production deployment.

-- we should work on dev mode on local dev
+- We should work on dev mode on local dev.

-- we should work on prod mode on local dev
+- We should work on prod mode on local dev.

-- we should review others' work on local dev
+- We should review others' work on local dev.

-- we should use alias domains instead of fixed ports to avoid conflicts
+- We should use alias domains instead of fixed ports to avoid conflicts.

-- we should generate `node_modules` to work on the npm packages safely within your IDE
+- We should generate `node_modules` to work on the npm packages safely within your IDE.

-- we should use `yarn` instead `npm` as the node package manager
+- We should use `yarn` instead `npm` as the node package manager.

-- we should test both dev and prod modes on local dev
+- We should test both dev and prod modes on local dev.

-- we should test both http and https modes on local dev
+- We should test both http and https modes on local dev.

 All the instruction should be updated in the README file, please follow there to apply for your
 project: https://github.com/acme101/angular-hello-world/blob/develop/README.md